kliewkliew/salad/README.md

 Notably, this is the first Scala client to support Redis Cluster *and* provide an asynchronous API together in one package.

 Salad also ensures that all exceptions thrown by lettuce can be mapped over in Scala futures.
-If you used lettuce directly, exceptions in lettuce would not trigger `Future.failed` in Scala.
+If you used lettuce directly, exceptions in lettuce might not trigger `Future.failed` in Scala.

 # Usage
-There are wrappers for the both the asynchronous and synchronous API.
+`SaladAPI` is the base wrapper around the lettuce API.
+It can be decorated with various wrappers that add additional functionality.

 ## Instantiate Lettuce API
 ```